HârnMaster: Reception

 In Issue 13 of Arcane (December 1996), Andy Butcher reviewed the second edition of Harmaster, and thought the streamlining of the rules, with complexities shunted off into an "optional rules" section made the game "easier to learn and understand, it gives referees the chance to customise the level of detail used in their games."
 Butcher also liked the new three-ring binder format, allowing future additions to be added to various parts of the binder.
 However, Butcher still felt the Harnmaster system's weakness was the lack of religion and magic, saying, "It would have been better to drop the psionic rules and campaign background sections and at least present the basics of the magic and religion rules."
 He concluded by giving the second edition of Harnmaster a below-average rating 6 out of 10, commenting, "A detailed fantasy system that's logically structured and well designed.
 Unfortunately, the presentation and high quality of the writing and design don't quite make up for the lack of rules for magic and religion.
-If you want to run a historically based 'low fantasy' campaign, though, itcould be what you're looking for."
+If you want to run a historically based 'low fantasy' campaign, though, it could be what you're looking for."